The End of Rat Poisons?

 Many native animals will continue to die slow and painful deaths.

 This contamination is not accidental — it is the direct and predictable consequence of a product remaining on shelves.
-The APVMA consultation is the opportunity to end it.
+Hundreds of Australians made that case to the APVMA.
+The record is now closed.

 Protecting Australian Wildlife